WebiksInc/cultural-agents-micro-services/langgraph/memory/README.md

 ### Personality Analysis
 - Snapshots are **cumulative** (never overwritten)
+- New snapshots are inserted at the beginning (most recent first)
-- Each analysis is timestamped
+- Each analysis is timestamped in human-readable format (`YYYY-MM-DD HH:MM:SS`)
 - Confidence increases with message count
 - Current implementation uses random Big5 values (TODO: implement real analysis)